-With temperatures at record high this summer, health and safety experts are reminding outdoor workers and those working near or around hot surfaces to stay cool and avoid the risk of
+With temperatures at record high this summer, health and safety experts are reminding outdoor workers and those working near or around hot surfaces to stay cool and avoid the risk of heat stress.

 Canadians may spend three seasons of the year looking forward to summer.
 Trouble is, when the heat arrives, we find ourselves not heading off to a beach, but to the office — even when the humidex hits 40 C plus, as it has in some parts of the country this summer.
-Then, for many of us, work isn’t just unpleasant; it can pose
+Then, for many of us, work isn’t just unpleasant; it can pose serious health risks.

 Heat stress results from too much exertion or exposure in extreme heat and humidity.
 Workers can feel its effects in a wide range of health problems.
 At its mildest, heat can cause a severe, itchy rash.
 More seriously, it can produce fainting, heat cramps (involuntary muscle spasms) and heat exhaustion, which is characterized by faintness, nausea, raised heartbeat, low blood pressure and low-grade fever (under 40 C).